2.1 INSTRUCTIONAL SERVICES

 - If an instructor has the students working on a specific assignment, please provide a copy of the assignment to the librarian assigned to the class (preferable via email prior to the date of instruction).

 - Library instruction sessions are not scheduled until the instructor receives an appointment confirmation (via email) from the librarian assigned to the class.

 - Faculty, staff, students, and other library users can request one-on-one tutorials to the libraries’ electronic databases, virtual reference services, and/or a general tour of the library.

 - Research Guides are available for most subjects.
 Research assistance, subject guides, and useful resources compiled by your friendly librarians.
 Know what we know – find it in Research Guides!

-- Wake Tech libraries will NOT reserve computers for student research.
+- Wake Tech libraries will not reserve computer labs for student research.
 Please notify the library, if you would like to request that a librarian be present when using a campus lab classroom to answer research questions during this time.

 To schedule library instruction check the libraries’ website for contact information as it varies by campus location.